-The Black-Scholes option-pricing model requires the use of the following assumptions:
+The Black-Scholes option-pricing model, used to estimate fair value of stock-based awards, requires the use of the following assumptions:

 - Expected term-The expected term represents the period that the stock-based awards are expected to be outstanding.
 The expected term for the Company's stock options was calculated based on the weighted-average vesting term of the awards and the contract period, or simplified method. - Expected volatility-Since the Company is not yet a public company and does not have any trading history for its common stock, the expected volatility was estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the stock option grants.
 The comparable companies were chosen based on their size, stage in the life cycle or area of specialty.
-The Company will continue to apply this process until enough historical information regarding the volatility of its stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards.
+The Company will continue to apply this process until enough historical information regarding the volatility of its stock price becomes available.